-The first paragraph of Article XIV reserves the right of a Party to take measures for the fulfillment of its international obligations with respect to international peace and security, as well as those measures it regards as necessary for the protection of its own essential security interests.
+The first paragraph of Article XIV reserves the right of a Party to take measures for the fulfillment of its international obligations with respect to maintenance or restoration of international peace or security, as well as those measures it regards as necessary for the protection of its own essential security interests.

-International obligations with respect to peace and security would include, for example, obligations arising out of Chapter VII of the United Nations Charter.
+Under paragraph 3 of the Protocol to the Treaty, the parties expressed their understanding that international obligations with respect to maintenance or restoration of peace or security means obligations under the United Nations Charter.
+The pertinent portion of the Charter is Chapter VII "Action with Respect to Threats to the Peace, Breaches of the Peace, and Acts of Aggression."
 Measures permitted by the provision on the protection of a Party's essential security interests would include security-related actions taken in time of war or national emergency.
 Actions not arising from a state of war or national emergency must have a clear and direct relationship to the essential security interests of the Party involved.
 Measures to protect a Party's essential security interests are self-judging in nature, although each Party would expect the provisions to be applied by the other in good faith.
-These provisions are common in international investment agreements.